rustadadam/PF-GAP/notes.md

 ## Todo:
 5. Check out a new distance measure
  - Shape DTW
- - Don't do any DTW any the hourly scale
+ - Don't do any DTW any the hourly scale (takes a long time)
 6. Save all the result files

+7. EXTRA TIME: how does this change with different ideas of creating proximities
+    a.
+Can change the argument to "original" and "OOB" and proximity type.

  ## Completed Stuff
  1. Got the hourly points for a year